 Interview en français avec ma Couchsurfeuse Geneviève

-The reason I’m bringing this up now, even though I’m in Amsterdam, is because I’ve been hosting a Québécoise for the last couple of days via Couchsurfing.
-As I’ve described in detail before, I use Couchsurfing as a means to maintain and practice all my languages on a regular basis, no matter where I am.
+Previously, I hosted a Québécoise for a few days via Couchsurfing.
+As I've described in detail before, Couchsurfing is a great means to maintain and practice any of your languages on a regular basis, no matter where you're at.

-Since it’s been four years since I’ve lived in a French speaking country, I should technically have totally forgotten my French, but luckily I have been maintaining it thanks to hosting francophones.
+Since it's been a few years since I've lived in a French speaking country, I should technically have totally forgotten my French, but luckily I could maintain it thanks to hosting francophones.

-Geneviève agreed to let me test out my new camera (which I’ll be using to interview those I host and come across in my travels in various languages in future) and ask her to share some thoughts on Quebec and Quebec French, and even share some frustration we both had Parisians (which luckily hasn’t been my experience elsewhere in France).
+Geneviève agreed to let me test out my new camera and asked her to share some thoughts on Quebec and Quebec French, and even share some frustration we both had with Parisians (which luckily hasn't been my experience elsewhere in France).